gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/_index.md

 ### Voltage And Current Sources

 Refer to the [ngspice User Manual](http://ngspice.sourceforge.net/docs/ngspice-33-manual.pdf) for a complete list of voltage and current sources.
+Voltage sources have their `Spice_Primitive` set to `V` and current sources to `I`.

 These are called _independent_ sources.

+**DC**

+For a simple DC voltage source, you can use the syntax:

+`DC VOLT`

+e.g. `DC 5` for a +5V voltage source.

 **SINE**